 Absolutely!
-Colorado mediation law and Colorado mediators’ professional ethics assure divorcing parties or separated parents that − without their consent − their discussions and efforts to resolve divorce and parenting concerns can not be used against them, or accessed by others outside the mediation process.
+Colorado mediation law and Colorado mediators’ professional ethics assure divorcing parties or separated parents that − without their consent − their discussions and efforts to resolve divorce and parenting concerns cannot be used against them or accessed by others outside the mediation process.
 At Divorce Resolutions, all mediators are licensed attorneys, and some of them are retired judges.
 We are meticulous and strict about protecting clients’ confidentiality at all times.

 The Dispute Resolution Act (Section 13-22-301 et seq.) of the Colorado Revised Statutes insulates from disclosure to others, and from use in Colorado courts, all communications made in divorce and family (as with all forms of) mediation.